 Sometimes it really is like the “good cop/bad cop” scenario in the movies and on TV.
 The bad agent will be aggressive, make accusations, and be threatening; the good agent will act like your friend who is sympathetic and understanding, trying to help you out, and defending you from the bad cop.
 They want you to “clear something up” or ask you to explain some “small mistakes” or “minor inconsistencies” found in an audit.

-The only way to be truly prepared for questioning by federal agents is to be represented by an experienced Miami healthcare fraud defense attorney.
+The only way to be truly prepared for questioning by federal agents is to be represented by an experienced Miami Medicare fraud defense lawyer.

 An indictment is the formal start to a healthcare fraud prosecution.
 A grand jury is presented with evidence and makes the decision over whether to issue an indictment, which is kept under seal until the prosecutor is ready to move forward with the case.
 Once the indictment is unsealed, the defendants named in the indictment will be arrested.

-By retaining a Miami health care fraud defense lawyer before indictment and arrest, this process can be much less intimidating.
+By retaining the Miami Medicare fraud attorneys before indictment and arrest, this process can be much less intimidating.
 A great defense to healthcare fraud requires early intervention at the earliest possible stage.
 If an indictment has not been issued, a thorough investigation and compliance plan may remedy the issue before indictment.